nagasudhirpulla/taming_python/blog/skills/subprocess_python.md

 print(errStr)
 ```
 * In the above example, there is a batch file located in the folder location `batFolder/` relative to the python script
-* 'cwd' option is used to change the command execution directory in the `Popen`
+* 'cwd' option is used to change the command execution directory in the `Popen` constructor call
+* This way, using `cwd` option, we can run programs present in other folders also

-### Example 2 - Communicate with other languages over command line
+### Example 3 - Communicate with other languages over command line
 * `subprocess` can be used to interact with other languages running the those programs and interact with them over command line
 ```py
 # importing from 'subprocess' python module